Financial Terms

 21)cost of capital

-The cost of capital for a firm is a weighted sum of the cost of equity and the cost of debt.
+cost of capital for a firm is a weighted sum of the cost of equity and the cost

 22)reserve:

-Deferred taxes arise from temporary differences, due to differences between accounting methods for tax and financial
+arise from temporary differences, due to differences between accounting methods for tax and

 A report of basic accounting data that helps investors understand a firm's financial history and activities.